alexandra-frca/bayesianlearning/HSMC inference/README.md

 In both cases, for *dim=1* the problem reduces to that of `Precession frequency estimation/precession_1d_HSMC.py`, apart from some differences in the implementation and plotted quantities.

+The folder **2d cosine 3d plot** contains data from a run of `multi_dim_cosine_sum.py` (a vector of controls and outcomes + a final SMC distribution) and a notebook for plotting the particles of the distribution juxtaposed against the probability density function (i.e. the likelihood arising from the vector of data the SMC algorithm sampled from).

 The file `ocupation_rate.py` calculates the parameter space occupation rate - as an inverse measure of dispersion -, and plots the particles and grid used for the computation (for some test scenario in the 2-d case).